sbha/dfnames/README.md

 # dfnames
 ## Overview
-Functions to work with data frame names.
+Functions for working with data frame names.

-* Converts data frame name formats to snake_case, PaschalCase, camelCase, or Title Case.
+* Convert data frame name formats to snake_case, PaschalCase, camelCase, or Title Case.
-* Prints data frame names in the console in an easy to copy and paste format.
+* Print data frame names in the console in an easy to copy and paste format.

 ## Installation
 ``` r